flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/tutorial_polished.md

 4. **Run dynamic simulations in Simulink**
 5. **Reconstruct full-order solutions** from the reduced simulation results

-The first example covers the detailed workflow, and the steps that are *not* covered by the MATLAB example are <ins>underlined</ins> in this document.

 ---

 ## Example 1: Rocking Column with Corner Feet

 The first example models a **solid marble column** with four rigid corner feet standing on a high-grip, stiff support medium.
 The height of the corner feet is negligible.
+This example also covers the detailed workflow, and the steps that are *not* covered by the Simscape Example are <ins>underlined</ins> in this document.

 Figure below shows the geometry of the column
 *(insert the figure, GPT do not change this line)*